KAYAK HUNTING IN ILLORSUIT

 Frøken Larsen was returning to Uummannaq to take up her duties as head of the children’s hospital.
 Without telling me so she had very kindly sent a cable to Bent Jensen a Danish anthropology student working in the village of Ikerasak to let him know that I would be arriving.
-Thinking that I was a geology student of Drever’s he went out of his way to come to Uummannaq to meet me.
+Thinking that I was a geology student of Drever’s he nevertheless went out of his way to come to Uummannaq to meet me.
+Bent and I were invited to stay with the Lutheran priest “Palase” (the Greenlandic word for priest) Rasmussen and his family.
 You can imagine how pleased we both were when we met and discovered that we had such similar interests in the Inuit life of the area.
-Bent and I were invited to stay with the Lutheran priest “Palase” Rasmussen and his family.
-Like most of the Danes in Uummannaq they knew Drever of course.
-Frøken Larsen had us all to her so comfortable house for the evening where I got to meet many of the Danish people who lived in town.
-That was a delightful evening and my first experience of the marvellous Danish hospitality.

 The church in Uummannaq, the only stone church in Greenland.
 The “heart-shaped” mountain behind.

-Was it one or two nights in Uummannaq town? and then kindly invited by Bent I went with him to Ikerasak where he was to continue his research for another week or ten days.
-I describe that amazing visit in Chapter Four.
+Bent very kindly invited me to go with him to Ikerasak where he was to continue his research for another week or ten days.
+I describe that amazing visit in Chapter Three.
 Right now I want to get us to Illorsuit!

 But first a look at Bent and a local young woman Kattanguaq in front of his house in Ikerasak.
 The mountain is called the Uummannatsiaq meaning “the little heart-shaped mountain.”

-In due course, Bent, Kattanguaq and I returned to Uummannaq where she was planning to travel on to Qullissat.
-She was told there would be a long wait before she could make that trip, so we all agreed that she would come with me to stay in Illorsuit as my “kifaq.”
-Meaning that she would work with/for me as a kind of collaborator — easing my contacts with the villagers, helping me with housework, etc., and being paid for this while she waited for her trip to Qullissat.
+In due course, Bent and I returned to Uummannaq.
+Kattanguaq came too as she was planning on travelling south to Qullissat on Disko Island.
+She was told there would be a long wait before she could make that trip, so we agreed that she would come to work with me in Illorsuit, being paid for this while she waited for her trip to Qullissat.